Slots Payback Percentage

 Answered by: Dan | Answered on: 2023-10-30

-In theory, if you are playing a slot with a 98% RTP, you might expect to earn $0.98 on every $1 that you bet on the slot.
-Meanwhile, the casino’s profit based on that RTP rate is expected to be $0.03.
-In reality, the return that the player enjoys over a long betting session is different and there are multiple factors that affect the actual return of slots.
+In theory, if you play a slot with a 98% RTP, you can expect to receive about $0.98 back for every $1 you wager.
+The casino’s expected profit on that same bet is approximately $0.02.
+In reality, the return a player sees over a long session often differs, because multiple factors influence the actual payback of slots.

-As covered in the review above, volatility is one factor that will impact the return of a slot, with high-volatility slots often having lower RTPs as potentially bigger payouts can skew the balance.
-Other factors that also play a role in the actual return of slots include the hit frequency of the games, bonus feature frequency, special symbols, and progressive jackpots.
-The riskier the slot, the better payouts players might enjoy in the long run.
-This will automatically reduce the RTP, with the actual return often being even lower than the theoretical return.
+As mentioned in the review above, volatility is one such factor.
+High-volatility slots often feature lower RTPs, as the potential for larger payouts can skew the balance.
+Other factors that impact the real return include hit frequency, bonus feature frequency, special symbols, and progressive jackpots.
+Generally, the riskier the slot, the better the potential payouts over time.
+This increased risk usually lowers the RTP, so the actual return is often even lower than the theoretical figure.